openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/tests.md

 In a typical boot scenario, the Linux kernel image is not signed, which will prevent the system from booting due to failed image authentication.
 To resolve this, the Platform Key (one of the UEFI authenticated variables for secure boot) needs to be deleted.

+For FVP, continue in the same boot cycle in which the UEFI secure boot keys were enrolled.
+Do not cold boot FVP before deleting the Platform Key, because the secure flash contents are not preserved across an FVP cold boot.

-1. On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message `Press any key to stop`.
+1. On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message `Hit any key to stop autoboot`.

 2. On the U-Boot , delete the Platform Key (PK).

    ```
    corstone1000# \
    mmc dev 1; \
-   load mmc 1:1 \$loadaddr corstone1000_secureboot_keys/PK_delete.auth && setenv -e -nv -bs -rt -at -i \$loadaddr:\$filesize PK; \
+   load mmc 1:1 $loadaddr corstone1000_secureboot_keys/PK_delete.auth && setenv -e -nv -bs -rt -at -i $loadaddr:$filesize PK; \
    boot
    ```